This page was recently updated. What do you think about it? Let us know!.

 -

-To send files to Unstructured API services for processing, specify
+To send files to the Unstructured Partition Endpoint for processing, specify

 --partition-by-api